-This package provides the \crop:setup command which should be run early in your document file.
-It takes one argument, papersize, which is the true target paper size.
-It place cropmarks around the true page content.
+This package provides the \cropmarks:setup command which should be run early in your document file.
+It places crop marks around the true page content.
+The crop marks are guaranteed to stay outside the bleed/trim area, when defined.
 It also adds a header at the top of the page with the filename, date and output sheet number.
-You can customize this header by redefining \crop:header.
+You can customize this header by redefining \cropmarks:header.